kisinga/learning-svlete/README.md

 I love angular, BTW
 Is it a framework?
 Is is a compiler?
 Is it both?
 To find out I started with [this temmplate](https://github.com/sveltejs/template).
 I am using a nice set of [youtube tutorials](https://www.youtube.com/playlist?list=PL4cUxeGkcC9hlbrVO_2QFVqVPhlZmz7tO) by "The Net Ninja"

+#Impressions (Mostly in Comparison to Angular)
+**Day 1**
+It rebuilds instantly on save.
+Maybe this is more related to rollup, but still, I dig **Day 3**
+Coming from angular, its hilarious how familiar this is.
+The syntax is definitely different, but so far I find it more expressive